kimcdata/spatial_tx_workshop/README.md

 <div id="part1" class="heading" style="text-align: center;">

-## Part 1 – Exploring single cell data online
+## Part 1 – A Prelude: Exploring single cell data online

 </div>

 <details>
 <summary>
-Exploring publicly available single-cell data online
+Exploring publicly available single-cell data online using CellBrowser (click to expand)
 </summary>

-We will start by looking at some data from the paper [Integrated analysis of multimodal single-cell data](https://doi.org/10.1016/j.cell.2021.04.048).
+<br><br>We will start by looking at some data from the paper [Integrated
+analysis of multimodal single-cell data](https://doi.org/10.1016/j.cell.2021.04.048).